 The purpose of baking powder in a cake: Baking powder is a leavened.
 This makes the cake rise.
 The more it rises, the more light and tender it will be when finished.
 The baking powder releases a carbon dioxide gas causing bubbling.
 The bubbling makes pockets of air causing the baked goods to expand.

-It’s fun to do science when you get to eat it.
-Next time I think we will try a cookie experiment!
+It’s fun to do science when you get to eat it!